 Dental pain or toothache is simply defined as an uncomfortable sensation related to the teeth or surrounding structures.

-Common dental causes of toothache include dental cavities, dental abscess, gum disease, sensitive tooth root (dentine hypersensitivity), dentin of tooth exposure from abrasion, cracked tooth, impacted teeth and eruption of teeth.
+Common dental causes of toothache include dental cavities, dental abscess, gum disease, sensitive tooth root (dentine hypersensitivity), dentin of tooth exposure from abrasion, cracked tooth, impacted teeth and the eruption of teeth (example being wisdom teeth).
+Dental pain also can be originating from a non-dental disease or illness, such as angina / heart attack, sinusitis, psychological disorders and cancerous tumors.

 Dental pain can be either acute dental pain (happening suddenly), or chronic dental pain (happening over a long duration of time).
 The treatment of the dental pain depends on the nature, onset and the factors causing the pain.